-In determining whether or not ICJ compact supervision over a person defined as a "juvenile" is "triggered," under the compact, ICJ Rule 5-101(7) clearly specifies that the "age of majority" and thus whether or not the individual qualifies for supervision and transfer are determined by the "sending state."
+In determining whether or not ICJ compact supervision over a person defined as a "juvenile" is "triggered" under the compact, ICJ Rule 5-101(7) clearly specifies that the "age of majority" and thus whether the individual qualifies for transfer of supervision are determined by the "sending state."
 However, ICJ Rule 5-101(7), also requires that in the event a receiving state court is required to "detain any juvenile under the ICJ, the type of secure facility shall be determined by the laws regarding the age of majority in the receiving state."